Graph Package Guide

 - Add your own keys in the schema (e.g.,

-) and write/read them in function nodes. - To feed structured hints into an LLM node, write
+parsed_time,final_payload) and write/read them in function nodes. - To feed structured hints into an LLM node, write

-in the previous node (e.g., prepend a system message with parsed context). - To consume an upstream node’s text, read
+one_shot_messagesin the previous node (e.g., prepend a system message with parsed context). - To consume an upstream node’s text, read

-immediately downstream or fetch fromnode_responses[that_node_id]
+last_responseimmediately downstream or fetch fromnode_responses[that_node_id]later.

 See examples: